 When a trust statement is drafted, it is almost impossible to take all possible life scenarios into consideration.
-If something has slipped through the cracks and you realize your family trust fails to address certain issues, Ostrom Morris may be able to help you modify or terminate it.
+If something has slipped through the cracks and you realize your family trust fails to address certain issues, Morris Ostrom Law may be able to help you modify or terminate it.

 Terminating a Revocable Trust

 Trusts that were created during the settlor’s life can be either “revocable” or “irrevocable.”
 A revocable trust can be ended by the settlor at any time.

 Revocable trusts are not subject to federal gift tax because the donor reserves himself/herself the right to terminate the trust at any time, the gift is still under his/her control and not considered “completed.”

 Terminating an Irrevocable Trust